How to Dehydrate Mushrooms with a Dehydrator (Easy Step-by-Step Guide)

 • Not drying long enough – leathery mushrooms will re-soften and mold in storage.

-• Stacking too thick – slows airflow, causes uneven drying.
+• Stacking too thick – slows airflow and causes uneven drying.

-• Too hot – cooks mushrooms instead of drying them, changing flavor.
+• Too hot – cooks mushrooms instead of drying them, changing the flavor.

 • Not checking regularly – mushrooms can overdry and crumble if left too long.